 An administrator will contact the parent/guardian.
-The student will receive a zero for all classroom work missed (no make up will be permitted) and assigned to full day IWS.
+The student will receive a zero for all classroom work missed (no make-up will be permitted) and assigned to full day IWS.
+Parents or guardians of school age children are required to have them attend school.
+Failure to do so can result in court fines and actions.
+Students who fail to attend school in accordance with the above descriptions will be referred to the district attendance officer for possible court involvement.
+Additionally, school-based consequences may be assigned.